 - topical or oral antibiotics

 - surgical incision

 Surgical treatment usually involves draining the boil.
 Your doctor will make a small incision in the face of the boil.
-They’ll use an absorbent material such as gauze to soak up pus inside the boil.
+They will use an absorbent material, such as gauze, to soak up pus inside the boil.

 Resist the urge to pick at and pop your boil.
 Instead, apply warm compresses and keep the area clean.

-If your boil doesn’t improve within two weeks or shows sign of serious infection, consult your doctor.
-They may recommend lancing and draining the boil and may prescribe antibiotics.
+If your boil doesn’t improve within 2 weeks or shows signs of serious infection, talk with a doctor or other healthcare professional.
+They may recommend lancing and draining the boil, and may prescribe antibiotics.